httpwg/http-extensions/draft-ietf-httpbis-incremental.md

 # Security Considerations

-When receiving an incremental request, intermediaries might reject the request due to security concerns.
+When receiving an request or response that asks for incremental forwarding, intermediaries might reject the request due to security concerns.
+An intermediary that understands this feature MUST generate an error response rather than buffering an entire message before forwarding.

 The following subsections explore typical scenarios under which the intermediaries might reject requests.